CanisMinoris/docker-openvpn/README.md

 ## OpenVPN container

-This will create an OpenVPN server.
-You can either use LDAP for authentication (with optional 2FA provided by Google Auth) or create a client certificate.
+This will create an OpenVPN server supporting two authentication methods:
+* LDAP authentication (with optional 2FA provided by Google Auth)
-The container will automatically generate the certificates on the first run (using a 2048 bit key) which means that *the initial run could take several minutes* whilst keys are generated.
+* Client certificate authentication with per-user certificates The container will automatically generate the server certificates on the first run (using a 2048 bit key) which means that the initial run could take several minutes.
 The client configuration will be output in the logs.
 A volume is created for data persistence.

 ### A note about compression

 Compression is no longer enabled by default for backwards-compatibility.
-However the backwards-compatible option `compress migrate` has been added to the server configuration.
+However, the backwards-compatible option compress migrate has been added to the server configuration.
 This simply allows the server to ignore the client's request for compression.
-More information on why compression is disabled can be found [on the OpenVPN website](https://community.openvpn.net/openvpn/wiki/Compression).
+More information on why compression is disabled can be found on the OpenVPN website.

 ## Configuration